-EGA163 Design and Laboratory Classes 1 Credits: 10 Session: 2022/23 September-January
+EGA163 Design and Laboratory Classes 1 Credits: 10 Session: 2023/24 September-January

-) Session: 2022/23 September-January - ite Modules: - te Modules: ): Prof RE Johnston, Dr F Zhao Format: Lectures 10 hours Example classes / Laboratory work 20 hours Directed private study 70 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may Dallarana N include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
-Iethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning • retion: An Programmes will employ a blended approach to derivery using the Canvas Digital Learning or live and self-directed online activity, with live and self-directed on-campus activities each week.
-Student ave the opportunity to engage with online versions of sessions delivered on-campus may also na ave the opportunity to engage with online versions of sessions derivered on-campus Continual A Assessment.
-40% from part A (CAD), 60% from lab assignments : ZERO TOLERANCE FOR LATE SUBMISSION Module Ai ms: This module is split into two parts.
-Firstly, Competence in engineering drawing using CAD.
-Secondly boratory skills, including mechanical testing, microscopy (light, electron, X-ray), virtual reality to explore microstruct tures, and report writing.
-Module Co ontent: Engineering drawing skills using a CAD software package to the required British Standard. a dimensioning exercise, bike crank assembly.
-Work: The assessment of different materials classes; measurement of mechanical properties of a range of nterpretation of mechanical tests (tensile and hardness); microscopy of materials, report writing. earning Outcomes: KU2 Have an appreciation of the wider multidisciplinary engineering context and its underlying appropriate quantitative science and engineering tools to the analysis of problems. s practical engineering skills acquired through, for example, work carried out in laboratories and ; in industry through supervised work experience; in individual and group project work; in design work; levelopment and use of computer software in design, analysis and control.
-Evidence of group working and ition in a major project is expected.
-However, individual professional bodies may require particular to this requirement. · · ge and understanding of: effective written and oral communications and standard IT tools.
-11 KIIO WICU ge and understanding of, effective written and orar communications and standard 11 tools.
-After comp leting this module you should be able to: gineering drawings to the required standard using a CAD system. c laboratory techniques including safety issues; data manipulation; development of report writing skills and ng.
-Hands-on skills with optical microscopy and mechanical testing, and observational competencies in ectron microscopy, X-ray microscopy, and virtual reality for 3D image analysis. - Learning O Outcomes (AHEP) ge and understanding of scientific principles and methodology necessary to underpin their education in eering discipline, to enable appreciation of its scientific and engineering context, and to support their ing of relevant historical, current and future developments and technologies (SM1b) - ge of characteristics of particular materials, equipment, processes, or products (P2) • apply relevant practical and laboratory skills (P3) nding of the use of technical literature and other information sources (P4) ir skills in problem solving, communication, working with others, information retrieval, and the effective use of gene eral IT facilities (G1)

-Assessment: Coursework 1 (40%)

-Coursework 2 (15%)

-Laboratory work (5%)

-Coursework 4 (40%)
+Module Content: Engineering drawing skills using a CAD software package to the required British Standard.
+Drawings: a dimensioning exercise, bike crank assembly.
+Laboratory Work: The assessment of different materials classes; measurement of mechanical properties of a range of materials; interpretation of mechanical tests (tensile and hardness); microscopy of materials, report writing.

+Intended Learning Outcomes: KU2 Have an appreciation of the wider multidisciplinary engineering context and its underlying principles.

+IA1 Apply appropriate quantitative science and engineering tools to the analysis of problems.
+PS1 Possess practical engineering skills acquired through, for example, work carried out in laboratories and workshops; in industry through supervised work experience; in individual and group project work; in design work; and in the development and use of computer software in design, analysis and control.
+Evidence of group working and of participation in a major project is expected.
+However, individual professional bodies may require particular approaches to this requirement.

+A knowledge and understanding of: effective written and oral communications and standard IT tools.

+After completing this module you should be able to:

+Produce engineering drawings to the required standard using a CAD system.

+Apply basic laboratory techniques including safety issues; data manipulation; development of report writing skills and teamworking.
+Hands-on skills with optical microscopy and mechanical testing, and observational competencies in scanning electron microscopy, X-ray microscopy, and virtual reality for 3D image analysis.

+Learning Outcomes (AHEP)

+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b)

+- Knowledge of characteristics of particular materials, equipment, processes, or products (P2)

+- Ability to apply relevant practical and laboratory skills (P3)

+- Understanding of the use of technical literature and other information sources (P4)

+- Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1)
-Assessment Description: Coursework 1: CAD assignment (40%)

-Coursework 2: Mechanical testing report on alloy materials (15%)
+Assessment Description: Coursework 1: CAD assignment Coursework 2: Mechanical testing report on alloy materials Coursework 3: Microscopy report on biological materials Laboratory work: Completed lab book i. achieve a minimum of 40% for each component and ii. obtain 40% overall for the module.

-Coursework 3: Lab Work - completion of a laboratory notebook related to the practical activities and active note taking (5%)

-Coursework 4: Microscopy report on biological materials (40%)
+To pass the module you must:

+If you do not meet the component level requirements for the module you will receive a QF outcome.
+This means that you will be required to take supplementary coursework even if your module mark is above 40%.
+It is therefore important that you complete and submit each component.

-Moderation approach to main assessment: Second marking as sampling or moderation activities online and on-campus.
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Feedback: Students will receive pro-forma marking sheets for each assignment.
+Assessment Feedback: Students will receive pro-forma marking sheets for assignments 1 and 2.

 For the laboratory report, feedback developed from previous years' reports will be fed forward to each new year.

-Failure Redemption: Students will be expected to undertake a resit in all failed components.
-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed
+For the lab book, feedback will be provided.